Travelers Excellence in Community Resilience Award

 The following organizations will not be eligible for the award:

 - Organizations that discriminate on the basis of race, gender, religion, culture, age, physical disability, sexual orientation, gender identity, status as a military veteran or genetic information.

 - Universities, except as fiscal agents for collaborative efforts with other entities in action-oriented initiatives.

 - Religious organizations, unless it can be shown that the organization is seeking charitable funds in the direct interest of the whole community.

 - Political or lobbying organizations.

 Travelers supports Team Rubicon in deploying emergency response teams while providing veterans with a new sense of purpose, community and identity.

-Working with Habitat for Humanity® and IBHS, Travelers is helping construct affordable, FORTIFIED homes that are better able to withstand disasters.
+Working with multiple nonprofit partners, Travelers is helping construct affordable, FORTIFIEDTM homes that are better able to withstand disasters.